mmenestret/jdegoes.github.io/_posts/2016-03-29-lambdaconf-controversy.md

  * I've seen a white male try to explain to a woman speaker why her reasons for supporting our policy were wrong;
  * I've seen a white male unfollow a woman and former colleague who voiced support for our policy (she left Twitter as a result);
- * I've seen a white male argue with a Nigerian that his support for our policy was wrong.
+ * I've seen a white male argue with a Nigerian person that his support for our policy was wrong.

 I can't explain any of this unless the controversy is *really* about something else.